-- In April, financial assistance application materials will be made available both online and in the Main Office.
-Read these materials carefully.
-If you have any questions, contact the Main Office. - By May 1, complete and submit the financial application form.
+The committee will ensure confidentiality is maintained.
+As soon as possible please complete and submit the financial application form.
 You may be requested to submit a copy of your completed Federal Income Tax return (including all forms and W-2s) for the preceding year.
-The assets of both natural parents will be considered before making any awards and the evaluation will not be bound by the assertion that one parent has disclaimed responsibility for educational expenses.
-If the custodial parent has remarried, we will also consider the assets of the stepparent, bearing in mind the obligation of stepparents to their own natural children.
+The assets of both parents will be considered before making any awards and the evaluation will not be bound by the assertion that one parent has disclaimed responsibility for educational expenses.
+If the custodial parent has remarried, we will also consider the assets of the step-parent, bearing in mind the obligation of step-parents to their own natural children.

-By July 15 the Financial Aid Committee will determine awards, and you will be notified of the results by mail or email shortly thereafter.
+The Financial Aid Committee will determine awards, and you will be notified of the results by mail or email shortly thereafter.

-Work Scholarships
+Work Exchange

-Families who have been enrolled in ABS for a year are eligible to apply for a work scholarship.
-These scholarships are limited and specific and are awarded based upon ability to do the job and financial need.
-In the spring of each year, currently enrolled families may apply for these jobs.
-More information will be provided at that time.
+Families who have been enrolled in ABS are eligible to apply for the work exchange program.
+This program allows parents to perform essential work on campus in return for tuition credits.
+The jobs are limited and specific, and are awarded based upon ability to do the job and financial need.
+At the beginning of the semester, currently enrolled families may apply for these jobs.
+Parents may apply for this program by completing the Financial Aid Application on the website.